IBM-MIL/CafeJava/README.md

 cafeJava.invokeProcedure("adapter", "procedureTwo");
 ```

 CafeJava also provides auto-serialization support for procedure invocations that return valid JSON.
-We can supply the `Class` object of the type we want to serialize to and chain our `Observable<WLResponse>` with the compose operator:
+We can supply the `Class` literal of the type we want to serialize to and chain our `Observable<WLResponse>` with the compose operator:

 ``` json
 {